dsomni/ir-s25/README.md

   ```

 > \[!NOTE]
-> Do not worry: sometimes script takes a while to initialize.
+> Do not worry: sometimes script takes a while to initialize

 > \[!WARNING]
 > When setting up using script, you can not pass any flags.
 For flag description run: `uv run ./src/setup.py -h`